Purple group — STARTING WITH SODA BRANDS

 Seems like: UNEXPECTED WINNER → Actually: BASIC ELECTRICITY TERMS

-The word 'power' can refer to the ability to win or succeed, but in this context it refers to electrical power
+while power can refer to the ability to win, in this context it refers to electrical power

 Seems like: BASIC ELECTRICITY TERMS → Actually: LOOK AT WITH AWE